$\epsilon$-Kernel Coresets for Stochastic Points: Missing Details in Section

-Now, we show the total contributions of bad segments to both \eqref{eq:S} and \eqref{eq:P} are small.
-A key observation is that there are at most $O(\perror_1 N K)$ bad segments.
+This finishes the proof. \eat{ A key observation is that there are at most $O(\perror_1 N K)$ bad segments.
 This can be seen as follows.
 Consider all points $v_1,\ldots,v_m$ and $v'_1,\ldots,v'_n$ lying on the same $x$-axis.
 For each $i$ (with $\segment(i)=\{v_j, v_{j+1}, \ldots, v_k\}$), we draw the minimal interval $I_i$ that contains $v'_i+t, v_j+t$ and $v_k+t$.
 If the $i$th segment is bad, we also say $I_i$ is a {\em bad interval}.
 All intervals $\{I_i\}_i$ define an interval graph $\calI$.
-We can see that any vertical line can stab at most $\perror_1 N+1$ intervals, because at most $\perror_1$ unit of mass can be transported across the vertical line. and each interval is responsible for a transportation of exactly $1/N$ units of mass (except the one that intersects the vertical line).
+We can see that any vertical line can stab at most $\perror_1 N+1$ intervals, because at most $\perror_1$ unit of mass can be transported across the vertical line, and each interval is responsible for a transportation of exactly $1/N$ units of mass (except the one that intersects the vertical line).
 Hence, the interval graph $\calI$ can be colored with at most $\perror_1 N+1$ colors (this is because the clique number of $\calI$ is at most $\perror_1 N+1$ and the chromatic number of an interval graph is the same as its clique number).
 Consider a color class $C$ (which consists of a set of non-overlapping intervals).
 Imagine we move an interval $I$ of length $t$ along the $x$-axis from left to right.
-When the left endpoint of $I$ passes through an bad interval in $C$, by the definition of bad segments, the right endpoint of $I$ passes through $O(N/K)$ segments.
+When the left endpoint of $I$ passes through an bad interval in $C$, by the definition of bad segments, the right endpoint of $I$ passes through $\Omega(N/K)$ segments.
 Since the right endpoint of $I$ can pass through at most $N$ segments, there are at most $O(K)$ bad segments in color class $C$.
 So there are at most $O(\perror_1 N K)$ bad segments overall.

 The total contribution of bad segments to \eqref{eq:S} is at most